Snails & The Essence of Saigon's Street Food

 Photo by @Thien Duong Am Thuc

-Oysters, similar to scallops, is a little expensive on the price range of street food.
-Unlike other dishes which are normally sold by weight or by plate, oysters in Vietnam are often sold by piece.
-The method of cooking this dish is to some extent similar to how we cook grilled sweet snails with lemongrass, but the passion fruit sauce is only sprinkled over the oysters once the dish is finished.
+Similar to scallops, oysters can be slightly more expensive within the street food price range.
+Unlike other dishes typically sold by weight or plate, oysters in Vietnam are often sold individually.
+The cooking method is somewhat like that of grilled sweet snails with lemongrass, but the passion fruit sauce is drizzled on the oysters just before serving.

 Oc mo xao toi - Mo Snails fried with garlic